Adding React Native to iOS app

 React Native Enterprise Framework helps you package your React Native code into files that your iOS and Android apps can use.
 For iOS, it creates a .xcframework file that you can easily add to your app.

 To add React Native to your iOS app, we'll package your React Native code into an XCFramework.
 This way, you don't need to set up Node.js or CocoaPods in your main app.
-Here's how to do it:

 1. Create a New Framework in React Native app's Xcode: